-Ground inclusion: POA and BRA were only surveyed for first time in 2020 (& POA was not surveyed in 2021).
+Ground inclusion: POA and BRA were only surveyed for first time in 2020 (and POA was not surveyed in 2021).
 Therefore to keep the data constant only EDG, CHI and TAR are included in the main territorial sea analysis section for the 3-12 nm.
 Each ground will be analysed individually later in the report.

-Targeted Cells: In addition to the random Survey Cells described above, additional selected cells (9 sites at BRA [Survey Cell: 4034, 4106, 4175, 4177, 4179, 4251, 4252, 4322, 4324] and 3 sites at CHI [Survey Cells: 5127, 5130, 5132] were surveyed on the basis of suitability for closed area or hotspot placement or exploratory fishing.
-These were excluded from the main analysis because these areas were chosen specifically as areas of known high scallop density (i.e. they were not a random selection of the particular fishing ground).
+Targeted Cells: In addition to the random Survey Cells described above, additional selected cells were surveyed in some areas on the basis of suitability for closed area or hotspot placement or exploratory fishing.
+These were excluded from the main analysis because these areas were chosen specifically because they were typically areas of known high scallop density (i.e. they were not a random selection of the particular fishing ground).